 Students will receive fee statements via e-mail.
-Once you have paid your fees or signed your Financial Aid authorization, you may go to University Police located on the west side of Ryan Street in the same building as the Cowboy Connection.
+Once you have paid your fees or signed your Financial Aid authorization, you may go to University Police located on the west side of Ryan Street.
 A picture will be taken for your McNeese ID and after providing your valid driver’s license and vehicle registration, you will receive a hangtag that assigns you to a specific parking area.

 After registering for your classes through Banner-Self Service, there is a link on the Registration menu that says “Detailed Student Schedule”.
 Clicking on this link will take you to a printable page where your classes are listed alphabetically with information such as the days, time, building, classroom and assigned Instructor (if known).
 There are some views of your schedule which DO NOT give this detailed information so please ensure you are choosing the correct link.

 As often as you need to.
 All McNeese students with less than 60 hours are required to meet with their advisor before registration.
-As a freshman you will need to meet with your assigned advisor during the advising period which will be advertised on our website, on Facebook and in other local publications.
+As a freshman you will need to meet with your assigned advisor during the advising period.
 This is an opportunity for you to plan for the next semester of classes and to ensure that you are complying with your degree requirements.
 You advisor is a great resource for any other questions you may have.

 Visit “Continuing Student Appointment” to use our Appointment-Plus system to schedule an appointment with your advisor.
 Remember that in general, spring advising begins in October and summer/fall advising usually begins in March.
-Check the General and Basic Studies web site or the Class Schedule web site for the exact dates.
+Check our website or the Class Schedule for the exact dates.

 I want to go to law school, what major should I choose?